 I want to relive what my mother did in her youth.
 But throughout a childhood of going gooseberry picking, we never found the bushes.
 Not even once.
 They must have died away sometime between when my mom was little and when I came along.
 Or perhaps we never hit them in the right season?
 So now, like my mother, I have this little obsession with gooseberries.
 If ever I see a jar of gooseberry jam I have to buy two – one for my mom and one for me – it is like finding the thing that we never did for so many years.

 Now as an adult, with 6 acres on which I can plant whatever I want, I am planting gooseberries, so that my daughter – and maybe my mother too – can go picking these elusive berries.
 Maybe I can break the cycle. 😉

 Earlier this summer our neighbor who owns a a U-pick orchard across the street told us about their blackberry thicket.
 He invited us to pick (for free) all that we could stand.
 (We are so lucky to have great neighbors!).
 The words ‘could stand’ are important though.
-If you have ever picked blackberries, you know about their crazy grabby thorns – they hook you and don’t let go.
+If you have ever picked blackberries, you know about their crazy grabby thorns – blackberry plants hook you and they don’t let go.

 I love blackberries and I love to look at them as much as I love to eat them.
 So after this first experience of picking, and seeing as they grow so well just across the road, I am planting my own black berry plants.
 Except I have a plan…rather than plant them in this big round area, like my neighbors, I will plant my new black berry plants in a very thin line.
 This way, there is less need to climb in to the ticket as the fruit will all be reachable from the edges and the collateral damages to my body can be minimized.